Is Chris Lopez The Answer To The Kailyn Lowry Baby Daddy Mystery? Pregnant MTV Star Names Her Bump ‘Baby Lo’

 A post shared by Kailyn Lowry (@kaillowry) on

-Currently, Chris Lopez remains mum about the controversy he was in although he had made some short-but-punchy Tweets in March when Kailyn Lowry slipped during a live Instagram video with fans as reported by the Inquisitr.
+Currently, Chris Lopez remains mum about the controversy he was in although he had made some short-but-punchy tweets in March when Kailyn Lowry slipped during a live Instagram video with fans as reported by the Inquisitr.

 You cant control what ppl say????????♂️